yo1995/Daily_Python_Tasks/Tool_naive_ngram_generator/README.md

 for this particular corpus, only n <= 3 is allowed. however, with a larger corpus, we might propogate towards 5-gram or so!

 no sanity check, no error handling, just a simple verifying script.

+## Usage

+run test.py after pip install all the dependencies.